TheCardist/SQL-Formatter/README.md

 # SQL-Formatter
-Webapp that was for formatting SQL for Oracle but also includes a JSON formatter.
+Webapp (hosted on StreamLit) that formats SQL queries for Oracle and also removes Queries that are surrounded by Java code.
+Also includes a JSON formatter, created for my personal use so I made it 'Dracula' themed.